grafana/grafana/docs/sources/alerting/unified-alerting/message-templating.md

 GroupLabels       | KeyValue | Labels these alerts were grouped by.
 CommonLabels      | KeyValue | Labels common to all the alerts included in this notification.
 CommonAnnotations | KeyValue | Annotations common to all the alerts included in this notification.
 ExternalURL       | string   | Back link to the Grafana that sent the notification.
-If using external alertmanager, back link to this alertmanager.
+If using external Alertmanager, back link to this Alertmanager.

 The `Alerts` type exposes functions for filtering alerts: